 It’s not a famous landmark specific to Germany but an entire continent.
 This is right in the middle of this major city in Germany near the Main Tower that underpins the beautiful skyline of Frankfurt.

-This is especially true for the country’s most famous landmarks steeped in tradition.
 For example, it may be less apparent how much Germany’s most prominent monuments have influenced German culture than it would be with other nations’ major attractions.

 See Related: Public German Holidays